jean2ai/jean2/docs/client.md

 ## Browser Extension

-The [Jean2Browser](https://chromewebstore.google.com/detail/jean2browser/jpahdfmmfmmnacapmkchljmcijoedcpj) extension lets the agent control a Chrome browser — navigate pages, read content, and click elements.
+The [Jean2Browser](https://chromewebstore.google.com/detail/jean2browser/jpahdfmmfmmnacapmkchljmcijoedcpj) extension lets the agent control a Chrome browser: navigate pages, read content, and click elements.
 Install it from the Chrome Web Store, then connect it to your Jean2 server from the extension popup.

 ## Connecting to a Remote Server